 - add users

 In terms of rich editing, there isn’t much to it.
 Google Keep does not come with rich editing features.
-Even if you paste a rich format text, the app will paste it in plain format.
+Even if you paste rich text, the app pastes it in plain format.

-One thing I must mention is when adding a grocery list, and the app suggests items.
+One thing I must mention is when adding a grocery list; the app suggests items.
 For example, in a checklist note, the app will suggest eggs if you type “eg”.

 Trello, on the other hand, is a project management tool used for managing, distributing, and tracking the progress of your work.
-It offers many features, but those features bring the curve of learning this tool.
+It offers many features, but they bring the curve of learning this tool.

-To understand Trello, you must understand three features: Workspaces, lists, and cards.
+To understand Trello, you must understand the fundamental options that run it: Workspaces, lists, and cards.

 - The workspace in Trello can be the project or even the whole work if you have multiple work locations.